Can Men Use Vibrators And How Should They Use Them?

 Yes!
 Absolutely!
 Definitely!
 How many ways can we say it?

-Men often “discover” vibrators during sex with a partner.
+Men are certainly not limited to jerking off as the only form of masturbation and they often “discover” vibrators during sex with a partner.

 “When men were asked why they first began incorporating vibrators into their sex lives, some of the most common reasons included wanting to please one’s partner, to help one’s partner have an orgasm, or to ‘spice up’ one’s sex life.